basecamp/kamal-site/docs/upgrading/continuing-to-use-traefik.md

 ## Running with Traefik

-When you call `kamal setup`, it will boot the Traefik accessory, call the pre-deploy hook to update kamal-proxy's boot config and then boot kamal-proxy and the app.
+When you call `kamal setup`, it will boot the Traefik accessory, call the pre-deploy hook to update kamal-proxy's boot config, and then boot kamal-proxy and the app.

 Requests will flow from Traefik to kamal-proxy to your app.